buildsi/clingo-perf-study/container/README.md

 - `radiuss.list` is slightly larger, with 26 specs
 - `e4s.list` is the largest, with 94 specs

-The full analysis targets thousands of packages in the built-in repository.
+The full analysis done in the paper targets thousands of packages in the built-in repository.

 There are then a few scripts that produce different PNG images out of the CSV files.
 These scripts can be run directly with the Python interpreter: